gquito/msl-bot/README.md

 ---
 ### Before you start:
+* When running the bot app through .au3, Run Script (x86) by right clicking on the file.
 * Set your Windows Display Scaling to 100%.
 * Enable Windows Aero Mode (Windows 7).